 “I still dream of him, El.”

 The Illithid.
-She knew this.
-She had held him dozens of times over the past two and a half years, when he woke up at night screaming.
-They had discussed it on only two occasions.
-Each time she had recommended psychiatric help.
-After that he had refused to talk about his nightmares with her.
+She had held him so many times over the past two and a half years, when he woke screaming.
+Once she had recommended psychiatric help.
+He had told her never to float that idea again.

 “He’s in my head all the time.”
 Terrorizing for the joy of it.
-“I mean he’s gone, but he’s there just the same.
-I still taste the ground he fed me all those years.”
+“I mean he’s gone, but he’s there.
+I taste the ground he fed me every day.”

 “I can’t do it anymore, El.
-I’m in too much pain.
-I’m fucking blind.
-I’m nothing in this world.
-I don’t blame you or the others.
-I know I did for a long time.
-You can’t stay chained to me for the rest of your life.
-Please.
-Help me… get out.
-Of this fucking life.
-All we do together is fight — my fault, I know, don’t worry.
-You deserve better than this shit.”
+There’s pain everywhere.
+I’m in the dark.
+I don’t blame you — I know I did for a long time.
+You can’t be chained to me forever.
+Fleetwood Mac, right?
+Break it again.
+Let me go.
+All we do is fight.
+You deserve better.”
 He clasped her hand that was holding his.
 “So do I.”